NWojtow/message-broker/README.md

 Application has it's hardcoded testmessage thread that creates new message on fixed time period.

-SQL added to project is database export that can be used to run application in local envinroment
+SQL added to project is a database export that can be used to run application in local envinroment